Start Your Master’s Degree as an Undergraduate

 Continue your graduate program courses as a full-time student

-Complete your degree in as little as one additional year – and save more than $6,000!
+Complete your degree in as little as one additional year—and save up to $6,000!

 Master of Business Administration (MBA)

 An MBA puts you in control of your career path by giving you a grounding in core business skills.
-Choose from six professional tracks to focus on your area of interest.
+Choose from six emphasis areas to focus on your area of interest.
 Attend classes on-campus, online, or both.